-The Bachelor of Arts in Human Services and Rehabilitation Studies requires completion of 40 courses/120 credits, with at least 15 courses/45 credits taken through CCE at Assumption College.
+The Bachelor of Arts in Human Services and Rehabilitation Studies requires completion of 40 courses/120 credits, with at least 15 courses/45 credits taken through CCE at Assumption University.

 The program includes the CCE Core, a common core of 10 liberal arts courses designed to provide a foundation of knowledge in ethics, writing, theology, philosophy, literature, history, mathematics, natural science, and foreign languages.
 Human Services core requirements are also required, consisting of 9 courses/27 credits, plus an internship/elective pool of 12 credits.
 Students choose electives consisting of 14 courses/42 credits.